 Flat, Lifeless Hair

 If not styled correctly, fine thin hair can look flat and lifeless.
 Luckily, you can amp up the volume with a few easy styling tips and tricks.
-For example, you can use a root volumizer like Grow Perfect™ Thickening Spray to give you some lift at the roots.
+For example, you can use a hair wax or root volumizer like Grow Perfect™ Thickening Spray to give you some lift at the roots.
 For extra hair volume and body, blow-dry hair upside down and finish with Final Touch Hair Spray!

 Other hair-volumizing tips:

 - Make sure to dry hair 100% before you leave the house and give it a good brush before you go.